alces-software/adminware/README.md

 # displayed for this tool in `run` commands.
 help: command_help

-# A list of any families that the tool is in.
-A family is a group of tools that
-# can be executed with a single statement using `run family`.
-Tools within a
-# family are executed in alphanumeric order and each tool is executed on every node
-# before the second tool is executed on any.
-families:
- - family1
- - family2
- - etc..

 # A flag stating that this tool's command should never be ran in a non-interactive
 # shell.
 It's value must be "True" for this to take effect.
-If a tool is marked as
+If a tool marked as
-# interactive only it will be excluded from tool families and from being run on more
-# than one node at once.
-If it is attempted to run in on more than one node an error
+# interactive only is ran as part of a namespace or on more than one node an error
 # will be thrown.
 interactive: True